cslarsen/lyn/README.rst

 that is JIT-compiled to native x86-64 machine code: A glorious function that returns the value of 123!
 Here's the code::

-    #!/usr/bin/env python

-    from lyn import *
+    from lyn import Lightning, Register

-    lib = Lightning()

-    with lib.state() as jit:
+    with Lightning().state() as jit:
         jit.prolog()

-        # The actual code
+        # Actual code
-        jit.movi(Register.V0, 123)
+        jit.movi(Register.v0, 123)
-        jit.retr(Register.V0)
+        jit.retr(Register.v0)

+        # Compile to native code and wrap in a Python-callable function
-        function = jit.emit_function()
+        func = jit.emit_function()

-        print("Should get 123 here: %s" % function())
+        print("Function returned %s and that is %s!" % (
+            func(), "correct" if func() == 123 else "incorrect"))

 I'm using ctypes for creating the bindings, which comes with some challenges:
 GNU Lightning is written in C, and relies heavily on compile-time macros that define machine specific opcodes, register values and so on.

 Because of this, it would be more natural to simply create bindings through a C extension.
 On the other hand, though, ctypes makes it possible to ship Lyn as a platform independent, pure Python source.
 I'll chew on this for a while, and we'll see what happens.

 Installation
 ------------